 - Success is most likely when you are an active participant and your communication with your counselor is open and honest.

-Your visits with the Counseling & Consultation Services staff are private, and no one outside Norris Health Center is given any information about you without your written permission.
+Your visits with the University Counseling Services staff are private, and no one outside Norris Health Center is given any information about you without your written permission.
 None of the information you provide becomes a part of your academic record at UWM.
 There are certain limits to confidentiality, such as, if you are a clear and present danger of harm to yourself or others; in situations of abuse or neglect to a child under age 18; or in the event of a court order for information.
 The counselor will provide a more detailed description of limits to confidentiality during your intake appointment.

 Counseling provides an opportunity to explore and learn about yourself within a confidential, professional relationship.
 Increased understanding of yourself and your opportunities may facilitate your adjustment and lead to a more satisfying life.
 You may explore thoughts, feelings, hopes, fears, and wishes, as well as patterns of relating to others.
 You may reflect on past decisions or experiences and their consequences, or you may evaluate future goals and decisions.

 Your responsibility in counseling is to reflect and share your area of concern.
 In the initial intake appointment, you will have the opportunity to discuss your needs and concerns as well as provide your counselor with important background information.
 Following this evaluation, your counselor will recommend how your needs might best be met, either through University Counseling Services, or referral to an outside provider or agency.

 Once counseling begins, your counselor will work with you to clarify and deepen your self-understanding, explore options for change, and develop a plan suited to achieve your goals.
 Counseling is an active process which requires work on your part and may involve exploration of painful events and feelings.
 Your counselor listens, asks questions, and offers comments.
 Together, you decide on a focus for your “work”.